 Why do you have to wash your face again if you went to bed with it clean?

-As we just learned, overnight your skin recovers.
-Which means in the morning you have more dead skin cells to slough off.
-And more excess sebum to emulsify.
+As we just learned, your skin recovers overnight.
+Which means in the morning you have more dead skin cells to slough off and more excess sebum to emulsify.
 These can’t be rinsed away with mere water.

 Dermatologist Ranella Hirsch explains, “Moisturizers are like Saran wrap for your skin—they lock in dampness to keep you hydrated and glowing.”
 But first, you need to give them moisture to lock in!